 You may be eligible for a deduction if your employer deposited funds in certain medical care savings accounts.
 If you received Form IN-MSA from the account provider you should deduct any medical withdrawals and exempt interest income reported in Box 2 and/or Box 7.
+Make sure you attach Form IN-MSA or your claimed deduction will be denied.

-Note: You are not eligible to claim this deduction if you also claimed a medical savings account deduction on federal Form 1040, line 25.
+Note: You are not eligible to claim this deduction if you are claiming a medical savings account adjustment on IT-40PNR Schedule A, Section 2, line 28B.